objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit prolog).md

   (%knows 'Odysseus what))
 ```

 gives TeX, Scheme, Prolog, and Penelope, as before, but a subsequent `(%more)` yields a new result: archery.
-The Schelog form `%assert‑a` is similar to `%assert` but adds clauses _before_ any of the current clauses.
+The Schelog form `%assert-a` is similar to `%assert` but adds clauses _before_ any of the current clauses.

-Both `%assert` and `%assert‑a` assume that the variable they are adding to already names a predicate, presumably defined using `%rel`.
-In order to allow defining a predicate entirely through `%assert`, Schelog provides an empty predicate value `%empty‑rel`. `%empty‑rel` takes any number of arguments and always fails.
-Here is a typical use of the `%empty‑rel` and `%assert` combination:
+Both `%assert` and `%assert-a` assume that the variable they are adding to already names a predicate, presumably defined using `%rel`.
+In order to allow defining a predicate entirely through `%assert`, Schelog provides an empty predicate value `%empty-rel`. `%empty-rel` takes any number of arguments and always fails.
+Here is a typical use of the `%empty-rel` and `%assert` combination:

 ```scheme
 (define %parent %empty-rel)